-- Remove plugs and tape from coolant connections, air intakes and exhaust pipes. - Fill the cooling system with coolant, refer to page 12. - Check the oil level in the engine or fill up with fresh motor oil. - Turn the engine over a few times with the injectors removed, at the same time copiously oiling the valve mechanism with pushrods and tappets.
+- Remove plugs and tape from coolant connections, air intakes and exhaust pipes. - Fill the system with coolant, see page 12. - Check the oil level in the engine or top up with new motor oil. - Turn the engine over a few times with the injectors removed, at the same time copiously oiling the valve mechanism with pushrods and tappets.

-Important The engine must be cranked with the injectors removed so that surplus preservative oil will be pressed out of the cylinders.
+Important The engine must be turned over with the injectors removed so that surplus preservative oil will be pressed out of the cylinders.

-- Fit the injectors. - Empty the fuel system's main filter of preservative oil. - Bleed the fuel system. - Wash off any externally applied preservative oil, using white spirit.
+- Fit the injectors. - Empty the fuel system main filter of preservative oil. - Bleed the fuel system. - Wash off any externally applied preservative oil, using white spirit.